-As well as ensuring that your marriage is legal in the UK, you need to contact the local authorities where you want to get married.
+The first step to getting married abroad legally is you will need to contact the local authorities where you want to get married with plenty of notice.
 They will be able to advise you on the legal requirements of getting married abroad in their country, the process, and the documents needed.
-Different countries need different things, and documents may need legalising if you want to use them abroad.
+Different countries need different documents legalising if you want to use them abroad.
 Read on to find out why having the right documentation is important, and what you may need to dig out.

 Legal requirements of getting married abroad

 Getting married abroad legally is important – if you don’t follow the country’s legal processes, your marriage might not be recognised as legal there, or once you get back to the UK!
 Legal requirements of getting married abroad can include:

 - Having / bringing the correct documents with you

 - Ensuring documents are certified, or translated if needed